 When $\sigma^2 = 0$, this neighbourhood term disappears, and SGD converges to the minimizer despite the estimation error.
 This matches the result for SLS in the interpolation setting~\citep{vaswani2019painless}.
 Conversely, when the smoothness is known and $\gamma_{\max}$ can be set equal to $\frac{1}{\Lmax}$, we also obtain convergence to the minimizer and recover the result of~\cref{thm:sc-known}.
-In fact, if we can ``guess'' a value of $\gamma_{\max} \leq \frac{1}{\Lmax}$, it would result in the neighbourhood term becoming negative, thus ensuring convergence to the minimizer.
+In fact, if we can ``guess'' a value of $\gamma_{\max} \leq \frac{1}{\Lmax}$, it would result in the neighbourhood term becoming zero, thus ensuring convergence to the minimizer.
 In this case, the stochastic line-search does not decrease the step-size in any iteration, and the algorithm becomes the same as using a constant step-size equal to $\gamma_{\max}$.
-Finally, we contrast our result for SGD with SLS and $\alphak = 1$~\citep{vaswani2020adaptive} and observe that instead of the dependence on $\gamma_{\max}$, our neighbourhood term depends on the estimation error in the smoothness.
+Finally, we contrast our result with the $\alphak = 1$ setting~\citep{vaswani2020adaptive}, and observe that instead of the dependence on $\gamma_{\max}$, our neighbourhood term depends on the estimation error in the smoothness.
 Next, we show the necessity of such a neighbourhood term.

-In the next section, we prove a lower-bound that shows the necessity of such a neighbourhood term.